Clun, Shropshire

 Based on the popular cruciform layout, it had an entrance block at the east which rose to two storeys at the centre.
 To the rear, the accommodation ranges for the various classes of inmate radiated from the octagonal hub.
 The north and south ranges had cross-wings at their far ends.
 A separate isolation hospital was erected the north-west of the main workhouse.

-The former workhouse later became a hospital known as Stone House.
-The workhouse buildings have now been demolished and replaced by a residential care home for the elderly.
+The old buildings were demolished in the 1960s and replaced by a new hospital and care home for the elderly.

 Staff